-For Silversea, world cruises in 2023, 2024 and 2025 have been announced.
-The theme of each year’s sailing can help you decide which of these itineraries would work best for you.
+For Silversea, World Cruises in 2024, 2025 and 2026 have been announced.
+The theme of each year’s sailing can help you decide which of these itineraries works best for you.

-The Cruise: Silver Shadow departs Jan.
+Silver Shadow departs Jan.
 15, 2024, from San Francisco for 133 days before docking back in San Francisco on May 26, 2024.
-During their World Cruise, guests will call on 65 ports in 14 countries, combining seven routes (San Francisco to Lautoka, Fiji; Lautoka to Sydney; Sydney to Bali; Bali to Hong Kong; Hong Kong to Tokyo; Tokyo to Seward, Alaska; and Seward to San Francisco).
+During this around the world voyage, guests will call on 65 ports in 14 countries, combining seven routes (San Francisco to Lautoka, Fiji; Lautoka to Sydney; Sydney to Bali; Bali to Hong Kong; Hong Kong to Tokyo; Tokyo to Seward, Alaska; and Seward to San Francisco).

-Highlights: Itinerary highlights of the 2024 World Cruise include three days in Fiji; two weeks in Australia, with calls on Thursday Island and the Kimberly; an overnight in Vietnam’s Ho Chi Minh City; eight days in Japan; and nine ports in Alaska, plus cruising the Hubbard Glacier.
+Itinerary highlights of the 2024 World Cruise include three days in Fiji; two weeks in Australia, with calls on Thursday Island and the Kimberley; an overnight in Vietnam’s Ho Chi Minh City; eight days in Japan; and nine ports in Alaska, plus cruising the Hubbard Glacier.